bacsiTuan/executor/README.md

 pip install thread-executor
 ```

-## Why we need Thread Executor?
+## Why do we need Thread Executor?

-Python threading module is a good structure, it helps developers to folk a thread to run some background tasks.
+Python threading module is a great structure, it helps developers to folk a thread to run some background tasks.
 Python have Queue mechanism to connect thread's data.
-So what is the problem??
+But, what is the problem??

-- First, threading module folk threads but python not commit late time.
-Knowing your thread will run, but don't know when?
-It's fast with small traffic but when server is high load you will have some problem, high pressure on memory because creating too many threads cause slowness. `waste of time`
+- First, threading module create threads but number of threads that can be created is depended on the hardware.
+So there is a limit number of threads that can be created.
+It's fast and lightweight with small traffic but when server is high load you will have some problem, high pressure on memory because you can't create too many threads. `can't create more threads`

 - Second, when you create and release threads many times, it'll increase memory and CPUs time of system.
-Sometime, developers did not handle exceptions and release thread.
-It can put more pressure to the application. `waste of resource`
+Sometime, developers did not handle exceptions and release thread cause `thread leak`(memory leak).
+It can put more pressure on the application. `waste of resource`

 ## How to resolve problem??